Paithan: History

-Pratishthana (Sanskrit: प्रतिष्ठान, lit. standing firmly) was capital of First Satavahana king from where it grew into Empire covering almost half of present India.The Satavahana known as "Trisamudratoyapitvahana".
-Later, under the name Pishtapura (Sanskrit: पिष्टपुर, lit. flour city), it was taken by the Chalukya ruler Pulakesin II who commissioned the recording of the event in a poem as "reducing Pishtapuram to floor".
+Pratishthana (Sanskrit: प्रतिष्ठान, lit. standing firmly) was capital of first Satavahana king Simuka, from where it grew into an empire covering almost half of present India.
+The Satavahanas were known as "Trisamudratoyapitvahana".
+Later, under the name Pishtapura (Sanskrit: पिष्टपुर, lit. flour city), it was taken by the Chalukya ruler Pulakesin II who commissioned the recording of the event in a poem as "reducing Pishtapuram to flour".

 Pratishthanapura or present day Paithan is said to be the capital of Mulaka desh.
 Aurangabad, Nashik, Jalna, Washim are parts of Mulaka.
 Muluka or Mulaka is identified and it is also known as Moolaka or Moolaka desha along with Ashmaka.

-According to mythology, Pratishthana was built by King Ila.
-Ila, who was the king of Bahlika, strayed into Shiva's forest during his hunting trip and was cursed to become a woman by Shiva.
-By praying Shiva's consort Parvati, Ila managed to stay as man and woman alternatively every month.
+According to Puranas, Pratishthana was built by King Sudyumna, son of Manu.
+Once Sudyumna, who was one of the few sons of Manu, strayed into Shiva's forest during his hunting trip around Manulaya and was cursed to become a woman named Ila by Shiva.
+By praying to Shiva's consort Parvati, Sudyumna managed to stay as man and woman alternatively every month.
 He would not remember events of one stage in the other.
-When he was a woman, he married Budha (Mercury, one of the nine planets the 'Navagrahas') through whom he had a son (Pururavas).
+When he was a woman, he married the son of Chandra, Budha (Mercury, one of the nine planets the 'Navagrahas'), through whom he had a son (Pururavas).
 Budha helped Ila to attain his former self by pleasing Shiva through 'Ashvamedha Yagna' (Horse sacrifice).
-After leaving Budha, Ila left Bahlika and established the city Pratishthana from where he ruled for long.
+After leaving Budha, at the instance of Sage Vasiştha, Ila established Somavamsa in the city of Pratishthana in the valley of Sahya mountains by banks of river Godavari from where he ruled for long.
 After him, Pururavas became the king of Pratishthana.
-(Source: Valmiki Ramayana, Uttara Khanda, Sarga 90).

 In ancient times it was called Pratishthanpura and it has seen many ups and downs in its long and chequered history.
 Because of its long and continued existence it was the seat of a number of dynasties and dynastic rules.
 It was credited to be the capital of the ancient Janpadas like Asmaka.
 Thus, Paithan gained the epithet as "Supratisthana" (Sanskrit: सुप्रतिष्ठान, lit. standing very firmly) not only for its political importance as the capital city during the long rule of the Satavahanas and of great consequence till the Yadavas, but also for its affluence and of highly advanced civilization.
 Its importance has also been vouchsafed in the writings of the foreign travelers and geographers.
 As a great commercial centre, it was very well linked with the other important towns of ancient India and the western world.
 Its exports had earned great reputation in the western markets and had achieved international renown.
 Its quality textiles such as the Paithani had no parallel in the contemporary world.
 The Roman parliament was rather forced to put a ban on such types of luxurious imports to save the nation form extravagance.
 So its contributions in the field of trade and commerce are equally noteworthy and as important as in the fields of politics and religion.